MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-troubleshooting.md

 ### PowerBiSourceNotFoundOrInsufficientPermission

-This error code means that Data Activator could not access the Power BI dataset for your object.
+This error code means that Data Activator couldn't access the Power BI dataset for your object.
 This can occur if the dataset has been deleted, or if permissions on the dataset have changed, since you created the alert.
 To resolve the problem, check if the dataset still exists, and:
 1. If it still exists, then ensure that you have permission  to access it.
 1. If it has been deleted, then your objects and triggers will no longer function.
 You should delete them, then recreate them as needed on another dataset.

 ### QueryEvaluationError

-This error code means that Data Activator could not query the Power BI dataset for your object.
+This error code means that Data Activator couldn't query the Power BI dataset for your object.
 This can occur if the structure of the dataset has changed since you created the alert.
 To resolve the problem, either:
 * Restore the original structure of your dataset, or
 * Delete your Data Activator object and recreate your trigger against the dataset

 ### EventHubNotFound

-This error code means that Data Activator could not find the Fabric Eventstream for your object.
+This error code means that Data Activator couldn't find the Fabric Eventstream for your object.
 This can occur if the Eventstream for your object has been deleted, or if the connection from your Eventstream to your Data Activator item has been removed.
 To resolve the problem, reconnect a Fabric eventstream to your Data Activator object.

 ### EventHubException